Skip to main content

 Get Your Providers Enrolled in PECOS Without the Denial Surprises

-We will select the right 855 form, file a complete application, respond to MAC development requests, link reassignments correctly, and track every revalidation due date — so Medicare claims pay from day one.
+We will select the right 855 form, file a complete application, respond to MAC development requests, link reassignments correctly, and track every revalidation due date — so claims can pay from the earliest effective date the rules allow.

 • check_circleNo contract